hshindo/Merlin.jl/README.md

 <p align="center"><img src="https://github.com/hshindo/Merlin.jl/blob/master/Merlin.png" width="150"></p>

 This is pre-alpha version.
-We will make this publicly available in a next few months.
+We will make it publicly available in a next few months.

 # Merlin.jl: deep learning framework in Julia

 `Merlin` is a deep learning framework written in [Julia](http://julialang.org/).
 It aims to provide a fast, flexible and compact deep learning library for machine learning.
-Compared with [Mocha.jl](https://github.com/pluskid/Mocha.jl) and other deep learning frameworks, `Merlin` is designed to describe dynamic network structure (e.g. recurrent neural network) more clearly and concisely.
+Our primary goal is to develop a NLP toolkit based on `Merlin`.

 `Merlin` is tested against Julia `0.4` and *current* `0.5-dev` on Linux, OS X, and Windows.